 Past Times

 The old bus terminal is now The Close Complex opposite the Library.
 Dempster Court is in the background.
-The chimney in the centre is the Union Wool and Leather works and the one next to it is the Roller Mills on the river.
+The chimneys in the centre are the Union Wool and Leather works.

 The Town Hall under construction in May 1932 when the River Anker and the Wash Brook flooded.
 The footings were completely washed away and the build had to be started again, delaying the opening until 1934.
 Milliner’s is now the Tool Box.